 Companies sometimes overreach by trying to require employees to disclose social media accounts and allow employers to access those accounts either during the interview or screening process and sometimes even on an ongoing basis.
 Companies also are developing social media policies that limit what employees can and cannot say about the company and coworkers.
 Often, however, employers find out that inappropriate or detrimental comments online by employees because the employees voluntarily share the information with co-workers or bosses by connecting with those people online.

-How an employer in Fort Worth or Dallas can use your social media content in an employment context
+How an employer in Texas can use your social media content in an employment context

 Employers can use anything they can access in the course of employment decisions, if it does not violate the law.
 It is law that employers may not use information found online to discriminate on the basis a protected classification.
 (Such as gender, race, genetic information, disability, national origin, etc.) Employers may use the context of posted information or pictures otherwise protected when the information is inappropriate, discriminates against other employees, or creates a non-discriminatory basis for letting an employee go.
 For example, an employer would likely face discrimination charges if it terminated an employee who discussed being proudly African American on her facebook, if the employer used that statement of her race as motivation for termination.